floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The mental incapacity of one of the partners

-Once the parties conclude requirements for the dissolution of a marriage, the judge signs a legal document indicating the termination of the union.
+Once the parties conclude the requirements for the dissolution of a marriage, the judge signs a legal document indicating the termination of the union.
 The document is the record of the divorce.
 It is filed with the office of the Clerk of the Circuit Court.
-It takes between three and 24 months to finalize a divorce, depending on whether it is contested or uncontested.
-An uncontested divorce takes an average of 3 months, while a contested divorce takes an average of 12 months.
+It takes three to 24 months to finalize a divorce, depending on whether it is contested or uncontested.
+An uncontested divorce takes an average of 3 months, while a contested divorce takes 12 months.

 Are Divorce Records Public in Florida?

-In accordance with the Public Records Act (PRA) in Florida, divorce records are available to the general public.
-This statute allows the public to access and make copies of available divorce records in the state.
-Divorce records that are sealed or expunged by court order may not be available to the public.
-However, in most cases, Florida does not grant the sealing of divorce records, and when it does, the records would not be sealed entirely but redacted.
+Under Florida's Public Records Act (PRA), divorce records are available to the general public.
+This statute allows the public to access and make copies of divorce records available in the state.
+Divorce records sealed or expunged by court order may not be available to the public.
+However, in most cases, Florida does not grant the sealing of divorce records, and when it does, the documents are not sealed entirely but redacted.

-When a divorce process is finalized, the court releases the divorce records to the state.
-Similar to other court records, divorce case information is accessible to the public.
-Persons that seek divorce records may obtain copies of the record from the office of the Circuit Court’s Clerk in the county where the divorce was filed.
+When a divorce process is finalized, the court releases the records to the state.
+Like other court records, divorce case information is accessible to the public.
+Persons who seek divorce records may obtain copies from the office of the Circuit Court's Clerk in the county where the divorce was filed.

 • The name of the person involved in the record, unless said person is a juvenile